 When two parents separate or divorce, the issue of child custody is the most important—and often the most contested—issue involved.
 While parents are permitted to make decisions regarding child custody and visitation, if they cannot come to a mutual agreement on the matter, they will have to settle the issue in family court.
 When this happens, a judge decides where the child will live, who will be provided visitation and under what conditions, as well as who will be able to make decisions about the child’s education, healthcare, and upbringing.
 All of this is done according to the judge’s determination of the “best interests of the child.”

 At Ball, Kirk & Holm, P.C., our Waterloo child custody lawyers can help you navigate this incredibly challenging and emotionally difficult time.
 We prioritize custom legal solutions, allowing parents to work together to find agreeable resolutions that actually work for their families.
 Attorney Jennifer L. Chase is a trained and certified family law mediator and collaborative law attorney; she can help you seek alternative dispute resolution strategies outside of the family court system.
-However, when this is not possible, our child custody attorneys in Waterloo are prepared to aggressively advocate for you and your child at trial.
+However, when this is not possible, our child custody lawyers in Waterloo are prepared to aggressively advocate for you and your child at trial.

-We encourage you to learn more about how our family law team can help you with your child custody case.
 Please call us at (319) 220-0416 to schedule a free, confidential consultation with one of our child custody lawyers in Waterloo.
 We have locations in Iowa City and Waterloo, and proudly serve the entire state.